 Further information below for families and parents which we feel may be helpful:

 If you wish to raise any concerns about a student, you should contact one of the above people or contact the UTC on 020 7738 6115 or email firstname.lastname@example.org

 The Local Authority Designated Officer (LADO) is: Andrew Zachariades, Local Authority Designated Officer (LADO), Lambeth Council.

 If you would like to know more information regarding the safeguarding of young people in schools, you may find the following information useful.

 Although the UTC teaches students e-safety throughout the curriculum, we think it is equally important for parents to be aware of the risks and what they can do to develop a culture of e-safety in the home.

 If you have any concerns about your child’s safety online, there is always someone at the UTC who is available to talk to you.
 Simply contact your child’s coach or one of the Designated Leads or speak to any member of staff who will direct you to the right person.

 The online world is a wonderful source of information and resources for your child, where she can find many opportunities to enrich their understanding.
 However, it also presents some risks if they don’t know how to keep themselves safe.

-As an UTC we teach our students how to stay safe online.
-We work closely with Digital Awareness UK, who have trained all our students and a good number of their parents in how a young person can safely use the internet and social media.
+At the UTC we teach our students how to stay safe online.
+We work closely with Digital Awareness UK, which has trained all our students and a sizeable number of their parents in how a young person can safely use the internet and social media.

 If you are interested in learning more about this important part of your child’s education, try using some of the resources we’ve provided for you here as a starting point: